ddelsizov/jenkins-ansible-environment/README.md

-# Jenkins and Jenkins agent + Ansible on Jenkins host
+# Jenkins Master and Agent(slave) brought up with the help of Vagrant and ansible which is hosted along with Jenkins master.

 It is a simple configuration for Vagrant+virtualbox that deploys two servers: